 Create a full-fledged promotion strategy for the gala with these tips:

 - Use a multi-channel marketing strategy.
 A multi-channel strategy will reach your supporters on several platforms, informing them about your gala and encouraging them to attend.
 Getting Attention’s marketing guide suggests leveraging platforms like email, direct mail, video marketing, social media, your website, and more for promotion.

 - Get supporters excited about programming.
 Market the specific, exciting elements that you’ve planned for your event such as the band you chose to perform or the keynote speaker who will deliver a speech.
 You might even ask performers if they could also promote the event on your behalf.

 - Ask team members to spread the word.
 Team members, volunteers, board members, and even other supporters can all do their part to promote your event.
 Ask them to share key pages on social media to get their friends and family excited about the event.

-In all of your promotional materials, be sure you provide a link, URL, or QR code to make it easy for potential attendees to find your registration page.
+In all of your promotional materials, be sure you provide a link or QR code to make it easy for potential attendees to find your registration page.
 This makes it more convenient for them to RSVP and let you know they’re coming right away!

 To nail your follow-up communications, consider the following strategies:

 - Send personalized thank-you cards to guests.
 Nothing says thank you like a handwritten or personalized card.
-Say thank you to all of your guests with a note of thanks that extends beyond an automated appreciation email.
+Thank all of your guests with a note of thanks that extends beyond an automated appreciation email.